Natale Capellaro

 Natale Capellaro (22 December 1902 – 26 February 1977) was an Italian mechanical designer of mechanical calculators and honoris causa engineer, best remembered for the successful Olivetti mechanical calculators he designed, such as models Divisumma 14, Divisumma 24 and Tetractys.

+Career

-He began his career in 1916 as an apprentice in the assembly line at Olivetti and was noticed for his mechanical ingenuity.
+Capellaro began his career in 1916 as an apprentice in the assembly line at Olivetti and was noticed for his mechanical ingenuity.
 From 1935, he collaborated with the calculator design department.